Chase Freedom Student Review 2022: A Great Starter Card for College Students

-- Cardholders also receive 1% cash back on all purchases alongside the potential to earn a $50 welcome bonus and a $20 annual Good Standing bonus.
-There's no annual fee attached to this card and the 15.24% variable interest rate is competitive.
+- Cardholders also receive 1% cash back on all purchases alongside the potential to earn a welcome bonus and an annual Good Standing bonus.
+There's no annual fee attached to this card and the interest rate is competitive.

 - The card has a solid reward structure and fair fees.
 It's a great way for young adults and college students to build their credit history while learning to manage a credit card responsibly.

 - Is the Chase Freedom Student credit card hard to get?

 - No, it's not.
 Chase designed its Freedom Student credit card for young adults in college — meaning its target audience is young adults with limited credit.
 So it's fairly easy for students to be approved for it.